mmcgraw74/Tektronix-4050-GPIB-Flash-Drive/README.md

 The Tektronix 4050 computers were introduced along with the GPIB interface - and took advantage of both primary and secondary GPIB addresses, in Tektronix 4050 BASIC, which allowed many of the BASIC statements to be used not only with the internal display and tape drive, but also with external GPIB plotters and external tape drives.

-Later GPIB peripherals did not support secondary GPIB addresses and used a command-based protocol.
+Later GPIB devices from Tektronix and other companies did not support secondary GPIB addresses and used a GPIB command-based protocol.

 Therefore this project will not have broad applicability for other computers with GPIB interfaces.